All you need to know about blepharitis

 What is blepharitis?

-It is an inflammation that affects the eyelids, wherein they become itchy, red, and irritated.
+It is an inflammation that affects the eyelids, which become itchy, red, and irritated.
 It also causes dandruff-like scales to form on the eyelashes.
 Bacteria commonly cause it; however, scalp and skin conditions such as dandruff and rosacea can contribute.

 There are two types; anterior blepharitis and posterior blepharitis.
 The former occurs at the outside front edge of the eyelid, where the eyelashes are.
 It is usually caused by excessive bacteria or dandruff in the scalp or eyebrows.
 The latter occurs along the inner edge of the eyelid, which meets the eyeball.
 It is caused by glands producing oil irregularly, which allows bacteria to thrive.
 It can also develop due to scalp dandruff or rosacea.